Go Back Up

 Partnership

 Next up is partnerships5.
-A partnership is a single business where two or more people share ownership.
+A partnership business structure is a single business where two or more people share ownership.
 In this situation, it's important to create a partnership agreement.
 Each person contributes money, property, or labor and expects to share in business profits and losses.

 There are four types of partnerships: